Arhum049/n8n--TweetBot/README.md

 3. **Summarize with OpenRouter**: Use the Gemini model to summarize the content (e.g., "Plastic pollution is harming human health at every stage... #PlasticPollution").
 4. **Length Check**: Ensure the summary is under 280 characters.
 5. **Post to Twitter**: Share the summary as a tweet using the Twitter API.

-## Contents
+##Content
-- `video/telegram_to_twitter_workflow.mp4`: A video tutorial explaining the workflow with a diagram.
+- `Assets/My_workflow.json`: The n8n workflow configuration file for this automation.
-- `diagram.png`: A flowchart visualizing the process.
+- `Assets/TELEGRAM.png`: Screenshot of the Telegram message input.
-- `script.md`: The narration script used in the video.
+- `Assets/WORKFLOW.png`: Screenshot of the n8n workflow overview.
-- `n8n_workflow.json`: The n8n workflow configuration file for this automation.
+- `Assets/README.md`: This documentation file.
-- `screenshots/`: Folder containing visual documentation of the workflow.
+- *(Note: The video and script files are not included in this folder but are referenced in the Video Tutorial section below.)*

 ## Setup Instructions
 1. **Set Up n8n**: